BernatRubio/sagemath-jupyter-docker/README.md

 - **Zero local installation:**  Run SageMath without installing it on your host.
 - **Jupyter Notebook Interface:** Start working immediately with Jupyter’s interactive interface.
 - **Persistent Storage:** All your notebooks are stored in the notebooks/ directory.
-- **Local Access:** The service binds to 127.0.0.1, ensuring it’s only accessible from your machine (by default).
+- **Local Access:** The service binds to 127.0.0.1, ensuring it’s only accessible from your machine.
 - **Customizable Security:** Token authentication is disabled by default for ease of use but can be enabled for public or shared environments.

 ## 📥 About the Docker Image